 Equity-Based Incentive Awards.
-Our equity-based incentive awards are designed to align our interests with those of our employees and consultants, including our named executive officers.
+Our equity-based incentive awards are designed to align the interests of our employees and consultants, including our named executive officers, with those of our stockholders.
 Our compensation committee is responsible for approving equity grants.
-As of the end of fiscal 2016, our named executive officers have been granted both stock option awards and restricted stock units.
-Vesting of the stock option and restricted stock unit awards is tied to continuous service with us and serves as an additional retention measure and long-term incentive.
+As of the end of fiscal 2018, our named executive officers have been granted both stock option awards and restricted stock units in prior fiscal years.
+Vesting of the stock option and restricted stock unit awards is tied to continuous service with the Company and serves as an additional retention measure and long-term incentive.

-Key Compensation Decisions and Developments for Fiscal Year 2016
+Key Compensation Decisions and Developments for Fiscal Year 2018

-For fiscal 2016, each executive was entitled to receive an annual incentive bonus, pursuant to their employment agreements.
-Following the completion of the 2016 fiscal year, each of our executive officers self-evaluated themselves against their specific goals and presented their assessment to the compensation committee.
-The compensation committee followed with its own assessment and discussed the results with each of our executive officers.
-Based on the year-end assessments, and pursuant to each executives current employment agreement, the compensation committee determined that our executive officers were entitled to incentive bonuses as follows:
+Following the completion of the 2018 fiscal year, each of our executive officers self-evaluated him or herself against his or her specific goals.
+The compensation committee also performed its own assessment.
+Based on the year-end assessments, and pursuant to each executive's current employment agreement, the compensation committee elected not to grant our executive officers incentive bonuses for calendar year 2018.